 Here are some places to start:

-- Stop by one of our "Let's Talk" locations to speak informally with a Cornell Health counselor.
+- Drop in to a "Let's Talk" session to speak informally with a Cornell Health counselor.
 It's free, confidential, and available daily Monday–Friday.

-- Those living in university housing can connect with residential staff for support.
+- Those living in university housing can connect with your residential staff for support.

-- More resources for emotional, academic, and social support are available on Cornell's Caring Community website.
+- More resources for emotional, academic, and social support are available on Mental Health at Cornell.